 In bringing fresh eyes and ears to the business of buying and selling houses, we often hear from traditional real estate agents about the incredible value they offer customers.

-That’s because the fees are typically baked into the sale price of the house and then, when bundled into the loan for house, are hidden in the overall cost of the home.
+That’s because the fees are typically baked into the sale price of the house and then when bundled into the loan for a house, are hidden in the overall cost of the home.

 But, if you think about it differently, that higher sales price ends up being a really big deal over time.

 Let’s say you buy a $500,000 home.
 If you took away the 3% due to the buyer agent, your new home would have cost $485,000.

 That $15,000 difference equates to $42 a month over the course of a 30-year mortgage.
 Tacking on a typical interest rate, that $15,000 turns into $27,000 over the life of the loan.
 That equals $75 per month with interest included.
 Ouch.

 Still, think you aren’t paying for your buyer’s agent?

 Maybe a better question would be: how would you feel if you had to cut a $75 check to your real estate agent every month for the next thirty years?

 That’s more than double the monthly cost of Netflix or Spotify for the whole family, and those services will probably bring you a lot more enjoyment.